HumanCompatibleAI/ranking-challenge/README.md

 - Scraper: has internet connectivity, and write-only access to the database.
 - Scorer: one or more processes that take posts in parallel and return a JSON output for each one

 See [this post](https://rankingchallenge.substack.com/p/background-processes-databases-scrapers) for an explanation of the architecture.
+If you want to run any of these processes you must provide them inside the same submitted Docker container that holds your ranker process.

 ### Latency: 500ms